MechaMonk/pyRouterJig/documentation.md

 Throughout the documentation of {{ site.codename }}, we refer to a \"finger\" not only as the traditional finger of a box joint, but also generically to refer to a pin or tail of a dovetail joint.
-There are currently two finger-spacing
+There are currently two automatic finger-spacing algorithms, along with an editor to allow specification of arbitrary joints.
-algorithms:
+The automatic spacing options are <b>Equal</b> and <b>Variable</b>, located at tabs in the lower-right portion of the window.
+Each option has its own controls, described below:

 * <b>Equal:</b> In this case, the fingers are equally spaced.
   Figures [1](#figure1) and [2](#figure2) are examples.